lupyuen/lupyuen.github.io/src/quickjs2.md

     ![Selecting the Serial Port for Ox64 SBC](https://lupyuen.github.io/images/quickjs2-serial.png)

 1. Power on our Ox64 SBC.
-The Web Serial Monitor waits for the NuttX Shell __"nsh>"__ prompt...
+The Web Serial Monitor will wait for the NuttX Shell __"nsh>"__ prompt...

     ![Wait for NuttX Shell](https://lupyuen.github.io/images/quickjs2-wait.png)